Acto3D/Acto3D/README.md

 Please [cite the paper](#how-to-cite) if you are using this software or code in your research.

 ## Overview
 Acto3D is a software that enables researchers to easily display and observe multi-channel images taken with a fluorescent microscope in 3D with very simple operations.
 You can adjust the color tone and opacity in detail for each channel, enabling advanced 3D displays.
-It is also possible to create sections from any angle and set animations. *Furthermore, for expert users, it is possible to apply any transfer function by changing the transfer function in the [template shader files](https://github.com/Acto3D/Acto3D/tree/main/ShaderTemplates)*.
+It is also possible to create sections from any angle and set animations. *Furthermore, for expert users, it is possible to apply any transfer function by changing the transfer function in the [template shader files](https://github.com/Acto3D/Acto3D/tree/main/Acto3D/Shader/Templates) or [sample shader files](https://github.com/Acto3D/Acto3D/tree/main/Acto3D/Shader/SampleShaders)*.
 <center>
 <img src="./img/Overview.png" width=500>
 </center>